npm package discovery and stats viewer.

 CSS (optional)

 Picobel's primary aim is to provide structured markup for styling audio players.
-If you're commited to writing all your own CSS then you do not need to include any of the Picobel stylesheets (although feel free to use the pre-made themes as inspiration or as a jumping-off point for writing your own styles).
+If you're committed to writing all your own CSS then you do not need to include any of the Picobel stylesheets (although feel free to use the pre-made themes as inspiration or as a jumping-off point for writing your own styles).

+Picobel also comes with several pre-made themes.
 Adding a theme is a two-step process:

 1. Declare the theme option when initialising Picobel.

-picobel({ theme: 'default' });
+picobel({ theme: "default" });